DE-CENTRALIZED GOVERNANCE ON THE ANON BLOCKCHAIN

 - Keep proposals clear – Proposals should have a clear title, accompanied by a short and to the point description of the objectives.
 Provide information early on explaining why your proposal will benefit the ANON network.
 Masternode owners should not have to do extensive research to understand what your proposal entails.

-- Build a reputation – The ANON community is growing more and more each day, always welcoming new users.
+- Build a reputation – The ANON community is growing more and more each day.
 Because of the nature of Crypto in general, and how proposals work, trust plays a key role in a successful proposal.
 Starting small is advised, allowing you to prove your credibility to the community.
 Keybase is a great way for users to build a verified online persona, and in turn, build trust in the community.
 This is NOT a requirement, just a suggestion.
 By all means – remain ANONYMOUS and try to build your reputation or trustworthiness in other ways.

 - Be enthusiastic about your proposal! – Proposals with detailed videos or websites have a far greater chance of succeeding.
 Videos add a personal touch and is a great way to express your proposal in greater detail.
 Post your media on our telegram, discord or twitter.
 Always remember, these are people you are trying to convince, so don’t be annoying and spam channels begging for votes.

 - Post your proposal early and be available for questioning – When submitting a proposal, you can expect it to be heavily scrutinized by masternode owners and ANON core developers.
 It is critical that you allow enough time for voters and developers to review your proposal before the end of the voting period.
 Once the voting period is over, no more votes can be counted.
-You might receive 100% yes feedback from masternode voters, but if the total amount of votes received is less than the required amount (as stated above) your proposal will not be accepted, and you will need to resubmit in the next voting period.
+You might receive 100% yes votes from masternodes that cast votes, but if the total amount of votes received is less than the required quorum amount, your proposal will not be accepted, and you will need to resubmit in the next voting period!